Python3pkg/Packilog/README.txt

 Packilog
 ========

 A package manager for SystemVerilog.
+See `Documentation on Github<https://github.com/KennethWilke/Packilog>`_.